googleapis/google-cloud-ruby/google-cloud-speech-v1/README.md

-# Ruby Client for the Cloud Speech-to-Text V1 API
+# Ruby Client for the Google Cloud Speech V1 API

-Converts audio to text by applying powerful neural network models.
+API Client library for the Google Cloud Speech V1 API

-Google Speech-to-Text enables developers to convert audio to text by applying powerful neural network models in an easy-to-use API.
-The API recognizes more than 120 languages and variants to support your global user base.
-You can enable voice command-and-control, transcribe audio from call centers, and more.
-It can process real-time streaming or prerecorded audio, using Google's machine learning technology.
+google-cloud-speech-v1 is the official client library for the Google Cloud Speech V1 API.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Speech-to-Text V1 API.
+It provides basic client classes for a specific version of the Google Cloud Speech V1 API.
 Most users should consider using the main client gem, [google-cloud-speech](https://rubygems.org/gems/google-cloud-speech).
 See the section below titled *Which client should I use?* for more information.